RutvijBhutaiya/COVID-19-Twitter-Analysis/README.md

 <p align="center"><img width=86% src=https://user-images.githubusercontent.com/44467789/76830156-aac30e80-684a-11ea-9336-5a4724db2c5f.png>

-As we can see in the gr
+As we can see in the chart, WHO is leading with respect to their activeness on social medial platform Twitter.
+Here, we also interestingly see that the Australian health department is lagging far behind.